Quality materials lead to quality results

 Collection and storage practices:

-- Tissues are frozen within 30 minutes of resection;
+- Tissues are typically frozen within 30 minutes of resection and the actual times are accurately recorded;

 - Tissue and blood specimens are stored in the vapour phase of liquid nitrogen;